Lake Lotawana, Missouri: Geography

 Lake Lotawana is located at 38°55′36″N 94°15′12″W (38.926627, −94.253201).

 According to the United States Census Bureau, the City has a total area of 11.29 sqmi, of which 10.31 sqmi is land and 0.98 sqmi is water.

 According to the Lake Lotawana website the lake has 600 acres of surface water and 27 miles of shoreline.

 The City originally had approximately 2.3 square miles of area.
 Two annexations in 2001 and 2004, respectively, expanded the City's boundary south beyond U.S. Highway 50.
 This included the 2200 acre Barber property, and the Foxberry and Oak Haven subdivisions.
 The City presently encompasses roughly 11.3 square miles.

 Government

-The City of Lake Lotawana government is operated by a elected Mayor, and elected Board of Aldermen, with a paid City Administrator position to carry out the goals and objectives set by the elected municipal government body.
+The City of Lake Lotawana government is operated by an elected Mayor, and elected Board of Aldermen, with a paid City Administrator position to carry out the goals and objectives set by the elected municipal government body.
 The Mayor, Aldermen, and City Collector are elected for 2 year terms.
 The 6 Aldermen are elected 3 at a time in staggered terms.
 The Mayor presides over the Board of Aldermen, but does not vote on resolutions or ordinances unless it is a tie vote.
 The lake and common areas themselves are owned by the non-profit Lake Lotawana Association.